-Pharmacies that dispense and administer Vaccines must follow all applicable laws, regulations, and guidelines governing the sale and administration of Vaccines including ensuring proper personnel compliance and licensing.
+Pharmacies that dispense and administer Vaccines must follow all applicable laws, regulations, and guidelines governing the sale and administration of Vaccines, including ensuring proper personnel compliance and licensing.
 Please refer to Prime's website for up-to-date Vaccine program information.

-"Vaccine" means a specially prepared antigen which, upon administration to a person, will result in immunity or any other definition that is required by applicable law.
+"Vaccine" means a preparation that is used to stimulate the body's immune response against diseases or any other definition that is required by applicable law.
 "Vaccine Administration Fee" means a fee payable to the Pharmacy for administering a Vaccine by the act of injection in accordance with applicable law.
 The Pharmacy must submit its claim for the Vaccine Administration Fee to Prime electronically, along with the related ingredient cost submission and dispensing fee.
 In other words, the ingredient cost, dispensing fee and Vaccine Administration Fee must be submitted to Prime as a single claim.
 Visit Prime's website for processing instructions, including software set up for the Vaccine administration program.